-How D.R.A.M.’s injecting positivity back into the pop charts
+How D.R.A.M. is injecting positivity back into the charts

 D.R.A.M.: We brothers!

-Do you feel that responsibility to stick to being this happy being all the time?
+Do you feel a responsibility to stick to being this happy being all the time?

 D.R.A.M.: Yeah, people are like, ‘How are you happy all the time?
-Why are you always smiling?’ and it's like – well, honey, I do be on my bad, quite a lot, but what I present out to the public is only a chunk of my time.
+Why are you always smiling?’ and it’s like – well, honey, I do be on my bad, quite a lot, but what I present to the public is only a chunk of my time.
 And this is still a profession, you have to be professional.
-And who wants to be in the room with somebody who looks like they mad or they don't like your face, or where am I here?
-Nah, just spread the good vibes, love, positivity – nine times out of ten it'll come right back to you.
+And who wants to be in the room with somebody who looks like they mad or they don’t like your face, or where am I here?
+Nah, just spread the good vibes, love, positivity – nine times out of ten it’ll come right back to you.

 The ‘Cute’ video just came out.
 Do you enjoy shooting videos?

 D.R.A.M.: I’m involved, I like getting the concept down early on.
-Nathan Smith is a beast, I really trust my team, but with videos I’ll be so nervous.
+(Director) Nathan Smith is a beast, I really trust my team, but with videos I’ll be so nervous.
 I don’t wanna look stupid, or put it out there and it’s crazy as hell.

-I suppose it's that time where you can become a meme in 10 seconds.
+I suppose it’s that time where you can become a meme in ten seconds.

-D.R.A.M.: Oh god.
-I've seen it.
+D.R.A.M.: Oh God.
+I’ve seen it.
 Like, gifs and stuff with me, already.

 Anyone you really wanna collaborate with?

 D.R.A.M.: Stevie Wonder!
 And with me and Kendrick...
-I had a session with him, and, man, to have somebody that meant so much to me just fucking with me like that... he’s definitely just a cool-ass dude.
-Very, very easy-going, mild-mannered, I really fuck with him.
+I had a session with him, and, man, to have somebody that meant so much to me just fucking with me like that...
+He’s definitely just a cool-ass dude.
+Very, very easy-going, mild-mannered; I really fuck with him.
 We had a few ideas.

 Do you always enjoy touring?